TAMS-Group/tams_printed_ft/README.md

 (e.g., roll), while the other axes (e.g. pitch and yaw) remain at zero.

-For the real sensor, publishing estimated deflection as `joint_states` message is planned, but ahd not been implemented yet.
+For the real sensor, publishing estimated deflection as `joint_states` message is planned, but has not been implemented yet.
 Instead, our sensor launch scripts also run `static_transform_publisher` nodes that publish the required transformation (from sensor base part to deflecting sensor tool part) to guarantee a connected tf tree along the kinematic chain.